ANSC 402: Horsemanship

 Intermediate 1 TTh 9:40-11

 All the above labs have lecture Th 1:10-2

 Advanced Dressage Only MWF 9:10-10

 The 6 sections above share lecture on W from 1:10-2

-ANSC 402: Horsemanship is a 3-credit class offered during Spring and Fall semester (ANSC403: Summer Horsemanship, a 1-credit class is offered during Summer Session) open to all majors.
+ANSC 402: Horsemanship is a 3-credit class offered during Spring and Fall semester and is open to all majors.